- Enjoy the breathtaking view of Jordan from the top of Mt. Nebo

 Spend your afternoon in Jerash, one of the best-preserved Roman cities in the Middle East.
 Take a tour of the classic arches and limestone plazas, making sure to spend time among the 56 columns at the Temple of Zeus.
 Return to Amman for the evening, where you can relax at your hotel or experience the local nightlife from one of Rainbow Street’s many colorful pubs.

 Day 2: Madaba - Mt.
-Nebo - Bethany
+Nebo - Karak - Bethany

 Depart from your hotel and head to Madaba, a charming town where you’ll find Byzantine mosaics like the famous Madaba Map: the oldest preserved mosaic map of the Holy Lands.
 Visit the Shrine of the Beheading of Saint John the Baptist, where you can climb the bell tower’s narrow steps to the village’s highest vantage point - you’ll be rewarded with a panoramic view of Madaba and beyond.

 You'll also make a stop in Mount Nebo.
 Now considered one of the holiest places in Biblical tradition, this is said to be the place where Moses once looked out across the Promised Land for the first time.
 Have fun identifying sights like the Dead Sea before eventually making your way down to the Memorial Church of Moses, a modern structure that now houses excavated relics from the region.